Marshall Fine: Career

 Fine began his career as a critic at 18, writing reviews of rock concerts and albums for the Minneapolis Star while a freshman at the University of Minnesota.
 He worked in newspapers from 1973-2004, at papers in Durango, Colo.; Lawrence, Kan.; Jackson, Miss.; Sioux Falls, S.D.; Rochester, NY; Marin County, Calif.; and Westchester County, NY.
 He subsequently served as film/TV critic for Star magazine from 2004-2016, before retiring from reviewing.

 He conducted the Playboy Interview with Howard Stern and Tim Robbins for Playboy Magazine.

 Fine directed a documentary short, "Flo Fox's Dicthology," that was selected for the Woodstock and Amsterdam film festivals in 2002.
 His documentary feature, "Do You Sleep in the Nude?," about film critic Rex Reed, was selected for the Hamptons Film Festival (2007) and the South by Southwest Film Festival (2008).
 His documentary, "Robert Klein Still Can't Stop His Leg," about comedian Robert Klein, had its debut at the 2016 South by Southwest Film Festival and subsequently played at Tribeca and the San Francisco Jewish Film Festival.
-It premiered on the Starz network in March 2017 and is currently unavailable because of The Weinstein Co. bankruptcy.
+It premiered on the Starz network in March 2017 and is currently available to rent through Amazon.
 He directed the New York Film Critics Circle's 2020 awards video.

 He is the author of three biographies: "Bloody Sam: The Life and Films of Sam Peckinpah" (1991); "Harvey Keitel: The Art of Darkness" (1997); and "Accidental Genius: How John Cassavetes Invented the Independent Film" (2006).

 Fine is a four-time former chairman of the New York Film Critics Circle: 1992, 2002, 2006 and 2015.
 He was named general manager of the NYFCC in 2016 and retired from the position in 2021.
 He received a special award from the group in 2022 for "service to the group and his many decades on the New York film scene."